-Møre Og Romsdal, Norway
+Møre Og Romsdal County, Norway

-- Ølmåafossen is the Unofficial name of this waterfall
+Ølmåafossen is the Unofficial name of this waterfall.

 We attempted to survey this waterfall in June of 2011 only to be met with low clouds and rain, which obstructed all but the bottom 1/4 of the waterfall.
 What could be seen was still rather impressive but without having seen the entire waterfall, we can't at this time present a full report on the stature and quality of the falls beyond speculation and information which we have received from other sources.

 The difficulty in photographing a waterfall like this is the lack of volume coupled with the more distant views.
 The result is it becomes difficult to make the falls look significant set against the immense backdrop of Romsdalen, even when running heavily.
 Telephoto isolations of part of the falls can partially illustrate the power of the falls, but in order to capture the entire waterfall, the sacrifice of making it look less than significant is almost a requisite.
 The falls face east and will see direct sunlight until the early afternoon hours.

 Location & Directions

 Coordinates: 62.438045, 7.814247 Elevation: 0 feet

 Ølmåafossen is situated on the south side of Romsdalen about 17 km east of the junction with Highway 64 in Åndalsness.
 The falls can be easily seen from the E136 from several places in the valley, but there are limited places where one can pull off the road to take pictures.View this location in Google Earth Ølmåafossen is marked with the large icon in the center of the map.
 Up to ten additional waterfalls (if any) may be marked as well, with links below.

 By The Numbers